kaikramer/keystore-explorer/kse-launcher/README.md

 with [Bill Stewart's JavaInfo.dll](https://github.com/Bill-Stewart/JavaInfo) and then launches KeyStore Explorer with the newest JRE.

+The launcher searches first for a local folder with the name "jre" and uses this Java runtime preferredly.
+This allows bundling a specific Java version with KSE.

 ## Requirements

 - Install rustup (see https://www.rust-lang.org/tools/install)